uwmyuan/f1tenth_coursekit/introduction/overview.rst

 Course Overview
 ==================
-F1TENTH is a fun, fast-paced, and flexible course that teaches the foundation of **Autonomy**:
+F1TENTH is a fun, fast-paced, and flexible course that teaches the foundations of **Autonomy**:

 	* Perception
 	* Planning